syntasso/kratix-docs/docs/main/07-how-kratix-complements/04-kratix-and-backstage.md

 ## How

 Integrating Backstage with Kratix is simple.
-We point Backstage at the Kratix Platform cluster and that's it.
-Kratix will then build the Backstage views as Promises are loaded into to Kratix, and instances of those Promises are requested by users of the platform.
+Point Backstage at the Kratix Platform cluster and that's it.
+Kratix will then build the Backstage views as Promises are loaded into Kratix, and Resources are requested by users of the platform.

 Declarative UIs by default with Kratix:

 - The Backstage Catalog is automatically populated when Kratix Promises are applied.
 - Templates for Promises are automatically created when Promises are loaded.
-Giving consumers of the platform simple, predictable UX to create the instance of the Promises they require.
+Giving consumers of the platform simple, predictable UX to create Resources from the Promises they require.
 This could be entire paved-path environments, or simply instances of services developers need.
 See the [Marketplace](https://www.kratix.io/marketplace) our Promises.
 - Due to Kratix's powerful GitOps abstractions, the Backstage configuration data lives outside of Backstage, leaving your Kratix-driven Backstage ephemeral in nature.
-If your Backstage dies, no problem, redepoly it and your views will be automatically brought back to life by Kratix.
+If your Backstage dies, no problem, redeploy it and your views will be automatically brought back to life by Kratix.

 <br />
 <div style={{"text-align":"center"}}>